HNoMS Draug (1908): Service in the United Kingdom

 For the rest of her war service, Draug escorted coastal convoys and provided local defence in the south of England.
-After arrival in the United Kingdom Draugs aft 76 mm gun was removed and replaced with a 3" anti-aircraft cannon, and two .303 Lewis anti-aircraft machine guns were installed, one on each of the on the bridge wings.
+After arrival in the United Kingdom Draugs aft 76 mm gun was removed and replaced with a 3" anti-aircraft cannon, and two .303 Lewis anti-aircraft machine guns were installed, one on each of the bridge wings.
 A degaussing cable was placed on the hull to demagnetize the ship and counter magnetic mines.

 The first role of Draug in the United Kingdom was to serve as mother ship in Portsmouth for the newest additions to the Royal Norwegian Navy, the two motor torpedo boats MTB 5 and MTB 6, until 5 August 1940.
 These two boats had been ordered before the invasion of Norway, but were only handed over in May 1940, well after the German landings.